cat-play-mml

 - Only

-- MML dialect is assumed to be mmlabc, as there is existing know-how and a clear format.
+- The MML dialect is assumed to be mmlabc, as there is existing know-how and a clear format.

-SMF to Nuked-OPM friendly JSON (Under consideration)
+SMF to Nuked-OPM friendly JSON (Under Consideration)

 - Example